Floating man: Criticism

-Adamson thinks that the weakness in the argument is that, even if the flying man would be self-aware, the thought experiment does not prove that the soul is something distinct from the body.
-One could argue that self-awareness is seated in the mind.
-In this case, in being self-aware the flying man is only aware because of his mind that is doing the experiencing, not because of a distinct soul.
-He just does not realize that the self-awareness is a property of his nervous system.
+Adamson claims that even if the man floating in air were aware of himself, the argument fails to prove that the soul (the seat of that awareness) is something separate from the body: one could argue that self-awareness is seated in the brain.
+In being self-aware, the floating man is aware only through a property of his nervous system, whether or not he is aware of his nervous system.

 This argument is not supported by the concept of substance in metaphysics.
 This experiential field shows that the self is not consequently a substance and thereby there is no subjectivity.